Accretion-to-jet energy conversion efficiency in GW170817: Comparison with theoretical expectations

-In what follows, we aim at testing whether, in principle, the $\nu\bar\nu$ mechanism accretion-to-jet energy conversion efficiency is compatible with our `measured' one.
-In order to estimate the expected efficiency, we adopt the parametrization of the jet power given in \citet{Leng2014}, which relies on energy deposition rates computed by \cite{Zalamea2011} based on the relativistic model of a neutrino-cooled accretion disc around a Kerr BH described in \citet{Chen2007}, and on general-relativistic ray tracing of the neutrino trajectories.
+In what follows, we aim to test whether, in principle, the $\nu\bar\nu$ mechanism accretion-to-jet energy conversion efficiency is compatible with our measured one.
+In order to estimate the expected efficiency, we adopted the parameterisation of the jet power given in \citet{Leng2014}, which relies on energy deposition rates computed by \cite{Zalamea2011} based on the relativistic model of a neutrino-cooled accretion disc around a Kerr BH described in \citet{Chen2007}, as well as on general-relativistic ray tracing of the neutrino trajectories.

 We assume the disc accretion rate to evolve with time as a power law, namely